-Retinoscopy is a technique to determine objectively the refractive error of the eye (farsighted, nearsighted, astigmatism) and the need for glasses.
+Retinoscopy (also called skiascopy) is a technique to objectively determine the refractive error of the eye (farsighted, nearsighted, astigmatism) and the need for glasses.
 The test can be quick, easy, reliably accurate and requires minimal cooperation from the patient.

 A hand held instrument called a retinoscope projects a beam of light into the eye [See figure 1].
 When the light is moved vertically and horizontally across the eye, the examiner observes the movement of the reflected light from the back of the eye.
 This reflection is called red reflex.
 The examiner then introduces lenses in front of the eye and as the power of the lenses changes, there is a corresponding change in the direction and pattern of the reflection.
 The examiner keeps changing the lenses until reaching a lens power that indicates the refractive error of the eye and indicates the lens strength needed to optimize vision with spectacles and/or contact lenses.

-Retinoscopy is used to determine refractive error in children, developmentally delayed patients or in individuals whose behavior limits the ability to be cooperative with autorefraction or subjective refraction.
-It is especially useful in very young infants.
+Retinoscopy is used to determine refractive error in children, developmentally delayed adults, or in individuals whose behavior limits the ability to be cooperative with autorefraction or subjective refraction.
+It is especially useful in very young children and infants.

-Children's eyes are typically dilated for retinoscopy because the reflex is easier to see when the pupil is large and because the drops are needed to temporarily limit the eye's ability to accommodate or focus.
+Children's eyes are typically dilated for retinoscopy.
+This is because the reflex is easier to see when the pupil is large and because the drops temporarily limit the eye's ability to accommodate or focus.
 This allows for a more accurate determination of the refractive error.

-Autorefraction and subjective refraction are other techniques to determine refractive error.
-Autorefraction is a method of retinoscopy that is performed by a computer.
-This method can be precise, but requires the subject to be still and look at a target for several seconds to obtain an accurate measurement.
+Autorefraction and subjective refraction are other techniques used to determine refractive error.
+Autorefraction is a method of retinoscopy that is performed by a computing device.
+This method can be precise, but requires the subject to be still and look at a target for several seconds in order to obtain an accurate measurement.
 Subjective refraction is a method that can be used to refine the results of retinoscopy or autorefraction.
 Subjective refraction requires participation in the process by telling the examiner which of a series of choices of lenses provides the clearest vision.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶